WordPress/openverse/documentation/catalog/guides/adding_a_new_provider.md

    Ensure that the Docker daemon is running.

-2. Run individual test by creating a testing session within Docker, then selecting only the tests associated with the provider
+2. Run individual test by creating a testing session within Docker, then selecting only the tests associated with the provider.

    ```console
    $ just catalog/test-session